-Because of the flexibility built into WordPress, you can use it for huge sites that contain many levels of navigation, different types of organization, and complicated category and tag structures (MakeUseOf is built on WordPress, for example).
+Because of the flexibility built into WordPress, you can use it for huge sites that contain many levels of navigation, different types of organization, and complicated category and tag structures.

 WordPress powers some of the biggest websites in the world.
 Squarespace’s customer page focuses on smaller sites, like personal and professional sites of celebrities, restaurant pages, and the like.
 But there’s also a smaller site built by Nike hosted on Squarespace.

-In general, if you want a big site, WordPress is best.
+If you want a big site, WordPress is best.
 It might also be more efficient to use WordPress for multiple sites, as you can manage them from the same installation without paying more (if you’re self-hosting).
-Squarespace requires additional subscriptions.
+Squarespace requires additional subscriptions per site.

 The flexibility of WordPress means you can find themes that match any aesthetic you want.
 Professional, artsy, avant-garde, modern, and traditional looks abound.
 It can be formatted like a blog, a more standard website, a portfolio… the possibilities are endless.

-Squarespace, on the other hand, offers a smaller number of templates (92 at the time of this writing).
+Squarespace offers a smaller number of templates (fewer than 100 as of this writing).
 Almost all of them are very stylish and require large, high-resolution images.
 If you want a great-looking, modern website, Squarespace has a template for you.

 WordPress has a seemingly infinite number of themes, and Squarespace has less than 100.
 Are you willing to put in the time to find the perfect WordPress theme?
 Or do you want Squarespace to filter them for you?